greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc_category-list.html.md

 ### <a id="topic19"></a>Cost-Based Vacuum Delay Parameters

-**Warning:** Do not use cost-based vacuum delay because it runs asynchronously among the segment instances.
+> **Caution** Do not use cost-based vacuum delay because it runs asynchronously among the segment instances.
 The vacuum cost limit and delay is invoked at the segment level without taking into account the state of the entire Greenplum Database array

 You can configure the execution cost of `VACUUM` and `ANALYZE` commands to reduce the I/O impact on concurrent database activity.
 When the accumulated cost of I/O operations reaches the limit, the process performing the operation sleeps for a while, Then resets the counter and continues execution